Join our professionals' network for social workers, academics and other professionals with an interest in kinship care.

 For professionals:

-Developed from our award-winning covid response programme, Kinship Reach provides immediate support to kinship carers through phone and video calls.
+Developed from our award-winning Covid response programme, Kinship Reach provides immediate support to kinship carers through phone and video calls.

 Please visit Support and advice for kinship carers